albamr09/proto-gl/README.md

 - [Camera Rotation](./src/ch04/02/): Renders a scene where you can rotate the camera/objects depending on the transformation matrix you choose.
 - [Camera Transformation](./src/ch04/03/): Renders a scene where you can translate or rotate the camera/objects depending on the transformation matrix you choose.
 - [Camera Types](./src/ch04/04/): Renders a scene that you can translate/rotate using the different camera types: tracking and orbiting.
+- [Camera Controller](./src/ch04/05/): renders a complex object (a car) and defines a camera that can be interacted with using the mouse.
+- [Camera Projections](./src/ch04/06/): interact with the scene using your mouse or your keyboard, this will make the camera 'move'.
+Also you are able to switch between projection modes using the controller on your right, so you can choose between perspective or orthographic mode.
+- [Canvas Size](./src/ch04/07/): test how changing the size of the viewport using gl.viewport changes how you render the scene.

+### Chapter 5: Animations

+- [Simple Animation](./src/ch05/01/): showcase a simple animation of two objects.
+Such that you can see how to apply both global and local transforms.
+- [Parametric Curves](./src/ch05/02/): show how to use parametric curves to control an animation.
+- [Linear Interpolation](./src/ch05/03/): showcase how the linear interpolation method work.
+- [Linear Interpolation](./src/ch05/04/): showcase how different interpolation methods work.

+### Chapter 6: Color, Depth Testing and Alpha Blending

+- [Per-Vertex Coloring](./src/ch06/01/): show the difference between constant coloring and per-vertex coloring.
+- [Multiple Lights](./src/ch06/02/): show how to render different light sources on the same scene.
+- [Uniform Arrays](./src/ch06/03/): show how to render different light sources on the same scene by using uniform arrays.
+- [Spot Lights](./src/ch06/04/): show how to use spotlights or what we call directional point lights.

 ---